 How to take Creatine and when

-There are two dosage protocols.
+There are two dosing protocols.

-With and without loading phase.
+With and without charging phase.

-Creatine, unlike caffeine, does not have an immediate effect, so there is no great advantage in using before training.
+Creatine, unlike caffeine, does not have an immediate effect, so there is no great advantage in using it before training.

 The ideal time to use Creatine is after training.